-Even with a class of the minimum of 8 people, there just is not enough hours available for everyone to do all of the assessment required by all of the Units of Competency – the time taken to develop learning strategies that address units of competency, creating session plans and then delivering to groups and individuals, supporting “real vocational learners” with LLN support needs, creating and then trialling three entire assessment tools, conducting assessment on a couple of occasions, and participating in three validations.
+Even with a class of a minimum of 8 people, there just is not enough hours available for everyone to do all of the assessment required by all of the Units of Competency – the time taken to develop learning strategies that address units of competency, creating session plans and then delivering to groups and individuals, supporting “real vocational learners” with LLN support needs, creating and then trialling three entire assessment tools, conducting assessments on a couple of occasions, and participating in three validations.

 Even if there were multiple Assessors available, that would still take most of the 10 days.

 Painful Truth #5.
 Doing it once is not the same as being competent.

 Competency is not about doing something once.
 It requires the ability to do things repeatedly, and in different situations.
 There are these things called the so-called Dimensions of Competency, and competency can only be confirmed when they are assessed.

 Painful Truth #6.
 It won’t all be relevant to you.